LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

        bar,
        ...

 Note that ``user`` is a pseudo-object in Logtalk containing all predicate definitions that are not encapsulated (either in a Logtalk entity or a Prolog module).
+The advantage of using an ``uses/2`` directive is that the listed predicates will be recognized and documented as dependencies by the developer tools.

 .. _predicates_prolog_module: